Clinical and Translational Science Certificate Programs

-- Requirements: The five credits must include Introduction to Translational Research (IGP 422) and Introduction to Biostatistics (MSCI 321) and three electives approved by MSCI administration.
+- Requirements: The five credits must include Introduction to Translational Research (IGP 422) and Biostatistics for Clinical Investigators 1 (MSCI 321) and three electives approved by MSCI administration.
 To qualify for this interdisciplinary certificate participants must ensure that their five courses reflect three different disciplines.MSCI administration must be informed of any electives taken before the student enrolls.

 - To find out more about this interdisciplinary graduate certificate please visit the TGS website at: http://www.tgs.northwestern.edu/academics/programs/clusters-and-certificates/clinical-and-translational-research/

 NUCATS Institute Certificate in Clinical and Translational Science

 - Eligibility: Northwestern University faculty, fellows and residents interested in clinical and translational science.